Redford Theatre: Organ

 The Redford Theatre features a 3-manual/10-rank theatre organ, built by the Bartola Musical Instrument Company.
 The "Golden-Voiced Barton" has been altered only slightly from its original state, with the addition of a piano and modifications to the tuba.
 The organ is played regularly at public events, including overtures before classic films, accompaniment for silent films, and full-length organ concerts.

 The Redford's organ is one of two theatre organs in Detroit that remain in their original venue, and one of fewer than forty Bartons in their original installations.
 A contemporaneous original-installation Barton organ is located nearby at the Michigan Theater in Ann Arbor.
 The Redford's sibling theatres, the Kunsky-Birmingham (now an Emagine multiplex) and the Kunsky-Royal Oak (now the Royal Oak Music Theatre), featured similar Barton organs, but neither remain in their original venues.
+It has been digitally sampled and available for free for softwares like GrandOrgue and Hauptwerk.